dengking/programming-language/docs/C-family-language/C++/Language-reference/Basic-concept/Object/Lifetime-and-storage-duration/Static-storage-duration/Intro/Initialization.md

 ### [Static Variables](https://pabloariasal.github.io/2020/01/02/static-variable-initialization/#static-variables)

+As the compiler translates your program it must decide how to deal with variables introduced: When should a variable be initialized?
+What’s the initial value?
+When should it be destroyed?

+> NOTE: 其实，这所讨论的就是lifetime of object的问题，这在`C++\Language-reference\Basic-concept\Object\Lifetime-and-storage-duration`章节中已经进行了讨论。

+Most of the time the compiler must deal with *dynamic* variables, i.e. variables that are initialized and destroyed at runtime: local (block-scope) variables, function arguments, non-static class members, etc.

+The compiler has little chance to initialize such variables before execution starts: How is it supposed to know what arguments will be passed to a function?, or if a given code block will be reached?
+The answers may even vary from execution to execution, so their initialization and destruction must happen on demand, at runtime, *dynamically*.

+> NOTE: automatic storage duration和dynamic storage duration

-There is, however, a category of variables that can (and should) be initialized before the program starts: static variables.
+There is, however, a category of variables that can (and should) be initialized before the program starts: **static variables**.
 Global (namespace) variables or static class members[1](https://pabloariasal.github.io/2020/01/02/static-variable-initialization/#fn:2) live for the entire execution of the program: they must be initialized before `main()` is run and destroyed after execution finishes.
 Such variables have *static storage duration*.

 The lifetime of static variables doesn’t depend on the execution: they always exist; forever; no matter what.
 This leads to the beautiful property that they can be potentially evaluated and initialized at compile time.